Preventive Care Last Updated:

 Sale Price

 By using a dog GPS collar, or attaching a tracker to your dog’s existing collar, you can track and record their movement throughout the day.
 With it, you discover just how active your dog is while you are away from home or while you are sleeping.
 If your dog sleeps most of the time you are at work, then you will need to set aside time for getting them some exercise during the times that you are home.
-Most dogs don’t need any sort of rigorous Crossfit-like training.
-Consistent, low-level cardiovascular activity (like a decently long walk) is usually adequate and less associated with injury.
+Most dogs don’t need rigorous CrossFit-like training.
+Consistent, low-level cardiovascular activity (like a decently long walk) is usually adequate and less likely to result in injury.

 How a dog GPS tracker works

-When you place a GPS device on your dog, it can give you an accurate location on a map in real-time.
-The GPS device can be accessed through your smartphone — with a downloadable app — or your computer.
-More than just tracking your dog’s current location, the GPS tracker will record the distance the dog moves throughout the day.
-While the actual number of steps your dog takes within that movement depends entirely on the size of the dog, having this information still gives you insight into how much activity they are getting.
+When you place a GPS device on your dog, it can give you an accurate location on a map in real time.
+The GPS device can be accessed through your smartphone (with a downloadable app) or your computer.
+More than just tracking your dog’s current location, the GPS tracker will record the distance your dog moves throughout the day plus their daily step count.

-Just to be clear, a GPS dog tracker is not the same thing as an RFID (radio-frequency identification) chip.
-The microchips that are implanted under your pet’s skin have no power of their own and they cannot be used to track the wearer’s location.
+To be clear, a GPS dog tracker is not the same thing as an RFID (radio-frequency identification) chip.
+The microchips that are implanted under your pet’s skin have no power of their own and cannot be used to track the wearer’s location.
 They cannot provide any real-time information about your pet’s location (unless scanned) or track their movements.
-These chips, like the AKC Reunite Service, can register your pet’s chip number along with your contact information.
+These chips can register your pet’s chip number and your contact information.
 If a chipped animal is found, the chip can be scanned and the owner contacted.

 How to use a dog GPS tracker to manage your dog’s health

-Dog GPS trackers, like the Fi Dog Collar, offer many benefits to the dogs who wear them and their owners.
-Some smart collars, like the FitBark Activity Monitor, don’t include GPS tracking but do monitor your dog’s overall activity, sleep quality, and more.
+Dog GPS trackers, like the Fi Smart Dog Collar, offer many benefits to the dogs who wear them and their owners.
 These smart collar options provide you with many ways to monitor and manage your dog’s overall fitness and health.
 Here are nine examples.

 1. Ensure your dog is getting all of their steps

 The concept of the correct number of “steps” isn’t entirely accurate for pets because smaller dogs may need to take many more steps than larger ones to cover the same area.
-Although each breed of dog may have different activity requirements, a dog GPS tracker can still provide you with insight into how much activity your dog is getting.
-Whether it is running in circles at the dog park, taking long leisurely walks with you, or touring the fence line in the backyard, every movement your dog makes will be recorded.
+Although each breed and individual may have different activity requirements, a GPS dog collar can still provide you with insight into how much activity your dog is getting.
+Whether it’s running in circles at the dog park, taking long leisurely walks with you, or touring the fence line in the backyard, every movement your dog makes will be recorded.

 Talk to your vet to find out what fitness goals you should set for your dog based on their breed, age, and health.
 Once you have determined the best activity level for your dog, you can program this information into your dog’s GPS tracker using your smartphone or computer.
-Quick daily check-ins will help you figure out if your dog is getting enough exercise.
-Some GPS tracker programs even send you an alert if the day is nearing its end and your dog hasn’t reached the desired activity level.
+Daily check-ins will help determine if your dog is getting enough exercise.
+Some GPS tracker programs even send you an alert if the day is nearing its end and your dog hasn’t reached their desired activity level.

 2. Calculate calorie consumption

-This is particularly helpful for dogs who are overweight and need to slim down to stay healthy, but it can also be helpful for any dog.
+This is particularly helpful for overweight dogs who need to slim down to stay healthy, but it can be helpful for any dog.
 The more active a dog is, the more calories they need to consume to maintain their weight.
 For dogs who need to lose a few pounds, the activity tracker will let you know whether you should reduce your dog’s daily food intake based on how many calories they are burning through movement.

 The exact number of calories relative to the amount of activity is something that you and your vet can decide based on your dog’s current fitness level, age, and breed.

-3. Determine if behavior problems are related to activity levels
+3. Determine if behaviors are related to activity levels

-Chewing on hazardous materials or darting out the door to run free can certainly put your dog’s health at risk.
-Both of these are more likely to happen if your dog is not getting enough physical or mental exercise.
+Chewing on hazardous materials or darting out the door to run free can risk your dog’s health.
+These and other problem behaviors are more likely to occur if your dog is not getting enough physical or mental exercise.

-By tracking your dog’s activity levels and comparing them to the times when risky behaviors occur, you should be able to see if lack of exercise is part of the problem.
+By tracking your dog’s activity levels and comparing them to the times when risky behaviors occur, you should be able to see if a lack of exercise is contributing to the behavior.
 If so, you and your dog will be a lot happier and healthier if you ensure they get enough exercise each day.

 4. Identify changes in activity